LymphCode/super-group/README.md

-# SUPER GROUP - Art Gallery
+# SUPER GROUP - WalkThrough 3D World

 # Introduction
-We built a full stack - MERN Stack a walk through art galery site and deployed it to Heroku at " ".
+We built a full stack - MERN Stack a walk through 3D site and deployed it to Heroku at " ".
 This project has played a key role in our journey to becoming a full-stack web developers.
 It showcases collaborative skills and coding abilities, especially in the context of a scalable, user-focused MERN app.
 Project Requirements were to to create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on user demand.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Table of Contents